dicsegabor/mmmk_new_week/README.md

 bw login
 ```

 During execution, you’ll be prompted for your master password to retrieve credentials.
-Set your `BW_ITEM_ID` inside the script.
+Change the `BW_ITEM_ID` value in `main.py` to match your Bitwarden item's ID.

 ---